thejetjayjay/DomCobb/Outputs/Roadmap Keeper Agent.md

      c.
 Update status indicator to ⏳ **Testing** (or appropriate testing status)
      d.
 Move the entire feature entry to Testing section
      e.
 Preserve all original information (tasks, notes, completion criteria, DoD, code dependencies)
      f.
-Add testing start date if not present
+Add testing start date if not present (use current date in YYYY-MM-DD format; if you cannot access the current date, ask the user for today's date)
      g.
 Notify user: "✅ Moved [Feature Name] to Testing section.
 All DoD criteria met and implementation complete."
      h.
 Regenerate Summary after moving to Testing
    - **Note:** This is an autonomous action - no user approval required for Prioritized → Testing